AGI-LTI/MMU-RAGent-Preview/pages/text-to-text.md

 - The main application handles user session management, database logging, and frontend integration
 - Your service only needs to focus on generating high-quality research responses
-- Response times should be reasonable (typically under 2 minutes for complex queries)
 - The system supports both streaming and non-streaming implementations, but streaming is preferred for better user experience